LLNL/selfsupervised/README.md

 :five: The trained caffe models will be saved in py_proj/*my_project*/caffe_model
 ### How to Test
 #### CUB and CompCars
 We have provided the Cub birds :hatched_chick: and Comp Cars :car: data processed as we used it.
 These are in: https://gdo-datasci.llnl.gov/selfsupervised/download/image_sets/ .
 The network models are in *caffe_data* named train_val_*network*_single.caffenet.
+You don't need python to run these.
+You can just use the direct Caffe command line.
 #### VOC Tests
 You should be able to plug the trained model into *Detection* and *Classification* tests without too much difficulty.